Over the past year, Habitat Cabarrus served 46 families in 2017-18 through partnerships:

-- 2 Recycled homes (Habitat homes that are remodelled and sold to a new family).
+- 2 Recycled homes (Habitat homes that are remodeled and sold to a new family).

 Contact us if you are interested in partnering with us.